-working with a camera has taken me around the world - Spain, Germany, Sweden, LA & Vegas, and recently out to Bollywood
+working with a camera has taken me around the world - Spain, Germany, Sweden, LA & Vegas, and out to India

 ive worked on film sets as a Grip a focus puller, a gaffer , a boomie (audio) , a steadicam operator a camera operator and camera crane operator.